 For networks that have multicast routing enabled, you can configure the Layer 3 Topology page to show the current multicast topology as an overlay on top of the existing Layer

-IDS/IPS – MX and MG Best Practices – Cisco Meraki
+Hub Prioritization – MX and MG Best Practices – Cisco Meraki